KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Before continuing the tutorial check that your program compiles by referring to the build commands available in the tutorial :doc:`getting started<getting_started>`.

-Now we are going to need a world representing the world of our game, to do this we are going to need the following header file: ``#include <antara/gaming/world/world.app.hpp>``
+Now we are going to need a world representing the world of our game, to do this we need the following header file: ``#include <antara/gaming/world/world.app.hpp>``

 And a basic structure that we name ``tic_tac_toe world`` that will inherit from an ``antara::gaming::world::app``.